bw2/bw2.github.io/2022-05-06-STR-truth-set.md

    </tr>
 </table>

-This catalog has fewer loci than the catalog of pure repeats because a number of adjacent pure repeat loci were merged into a single locus once mismatches were allowed.
+This catalog has fewer loci than the catalog of pure repeats because a number of adjacent pure repeat loci were merged into single loci once mismatches were allowed.

 ---